Virginia Frazer Boyle: Early life and education

 Virginia Frazer was born near Chattanooga, Tennessee, February 14, 1863.
 She was the daughter of Captain Charles Wesley Frazer, a representative of the Tennessee bar, and organizer of the Confederate Historical Relief Association in 1867, serving as its president during the last thirteen years of his life.
 Her mother Letitia S. Austin Frazer.
-Boyle has one brother, Charles Wesley Frazer, and one sister, Phoebe Frazer.
+Boyle had one brother, Charles Wesley Frazer, and one sister, Phoebe Frazer.
 Through the father, Boyle is descended from William Heritage, an English barrister.
 Kinston, North Carolina was built on his grant of land from the crown.
 His son-in-law was Jesse Cobb, a descendant of that Cobb who came over in the Treasurer in 1613.
 Boyle's mother was an Austin of Albemarle County, Virginia, and traced her descent to Robert McClenahan, a Scotsman, who came from the North of Ireland to the U.S. in 1623 and settled in Augusta County, Virginia.
 Robert McClenahan was Sheriff of Augusta County when the county covered several states and his son, Alexander, was a colonel in the Revolutionary Army.
 Boyle's grandparents Frazer, in 1822 crossed the Allegheny Mountains by wagon train from New Bern, North Carolina, which another ancestor had assisted in forming.
 Shipping their household goods by sailing vessel to Mobile, Alabama, they helped settle up the frontier of Alabama, then Mississippi, and finally Tennessee.
 John A. Frazer had what was called "a hot foot" in the vernacular, and took his young wife from a position of luxury to endure the hardships of the pioneer.
 The family lived in Memphis, Tennessee, for one hundred years.

-Her father was an officer in the Confederate States Army and when Boyle was six weeks old, she took her first journey in an army wagon.
+Boyle's father was an officer in the Confederate States Army and when Boyle was six weeks old, she took her first journey in an army wagon.
 A little later, this baby was used as a flag of truce to stop the gunners from shelling, at the surrender of Cumberland Gap (1863), where her father was captured.
 Boyle took her first steps on Johnson's Island Military Prison, where her father was confined in officers' quarters.

 Boyle attended the Higbee school in early girlhood, but was mostly educated at home until she was twelve years old, when she entered the High School at Memphis, Tennessee.
 In her first year in school, Boyle and other students reviewed the class textbook and then requested to drop the teaching of United States history.
 Boyle was brought before the school board and ordered expelled, but she was reinstated and there was no United States history studied in the school until a different textbook version was introduced.